Matilda of Tuscany: High and Late Middle Ages

-Between 1111 and 1115 Donizo wrote the chronicle De principibus Canusinis in Latin hexameters, in which he tells the story of the House of Canossa, especially Matilda.
+Between 1111 and 1115, Donizo wrote the chronicle De principibus Canusinis in Latin hexameters, in which he tells the story of the House of Canossa, especially Matilda.
 Since the first edition by Sebastian Tengnagel, it has been called Vita Mathildis.
 This work is the main source to the Margravine's life.
 The Vita Mathildis consists of two parts.
 The first part is dedicated to the early members of the House of Canossa, the second deals exclusively with Matilda.
 Donizo was a monk in the monastery of Sant'Apollonio; with the Vita Mathildis he wanted to secure eternal memory of the Margravine.
 Donizo has most likely coordinated his Vita with Matilda in terms of content, including the book illumination, down to the smallest detail.
 Shortly before the work was handed over, Matilda died.
 Text and images on the family history of the House of Canossa served to glorify Matilda, were important for the public staging of the family and were intended to guarantee eternal memory.
 Positive events were highlighted, negative events were skipped.
 The Vita Mathildis stands at the beginning of a new literary genre.
 With the early Guelph tradition, it establishes medieval family history.
 The house and reform monasteries, sponsored by Guelph and Canossa women, attempted to organize the memories of the community of relatives and thereby "to express awareness of the present and an orientation towards the present" in the memory of one's own past.
 Eugenio Riversi considers the memory of the family epoch, especially the commemoration of the anniversaries of the dead, to be one of the characteristic elements in Donizo's work.

 Bonizo of Sutri gave Matilda his Liber ad amicum.
-In it he compared her to her glorification with biblical women.
-After an assassination attempt on him in 1090, however, his attitude changed, as he didn't feel sufficiently supported by the Margravine.
-In his Liber de vita christiana he took the view that domination by women was harmful; as examples he named Cleopatra and the Merovingian Queen Fredegund.
-Rangerius of Lucca also distanced himself from Matilda when she didn't position herself against Henry V in 1111.
-Out of bitterness, he didn't dedicate his Liber de anulo et baculo to Matilda, but to John of Gaeta, later Pope Gelasius II.
+In it, he compared her to her glorification with biblical women.
+After an assassination attempt on him in 1090, however, his attitude changed, as he did not feel sufficiently supported by the Margravine.
+In his Liber de vita christiana, he took the view that domination by women was harmful; as examples he named Cleopatra and the Merovingian Queen Fredegund.
+Rangerius of Lucca also distanced himself from Matilda when she did not position herself against Henry V in 1111.
+Out of bitterness, he did not dedicate his Liber de anulo et baculo to Matilda, but to John of Gaeta, later Pope Gelasius II.